This overview describes the stages of a research project and is the same for many methodologies.

 Narrowing your topic is an essential aspect of choosing a topic because it must be it is specific enough to be feasible and make real progress.
 A too-broad topic is no topic at all.

+Avoid thinking This is my big chance, so I need to choose the biggest and most important topic possible.
 If its's research, you can't research everything possible in enough depth to draw defensible conclusions.
 You will do better if you are carefully focussed and can successfuly demonstrate your conclusions.
 Write down exactly what is in your topic and what isn't and how you tell the difference.
 State your reasons for choosing the aspect that you did.
 Most likely, your reasons will be in some way relate to being the best or most feasible way to achieve your purposes.

 Of the many ways to narrow your topic, here are some of the most popular.